ray-project/ray/doc/source/rllib-training.rst

         """
         pass

-It takes the model’s output, the action distribution class, the model itself, a timestep, and an ``explore`` switch and outputs a tuple of 1) action and
-2) log-likelihood.

 On the highest level, the ``Trainer.compute_action`` and ``Policy.compute_action(s)`` methods have a boolean ``explore`` switch, which is passed into